2022 Masters Tournament field: Players, rankings

 The Masters Tournament field is headlined by the likes of Scottie Scheffler, Jon Rahm, Collin Morikawa and more.

-This is set to be a 92- or 93-player field is played out over four days, with this event marking the 25th tournament of the 2021-2022 PGA Tour schedule.
+This is set to be a 90- or 91-player field is played out over four days, with this event marking the 25th tournament of the 2021-2022 PGA Tour schedule.
+Harris English and Trevor Immelman are no longer competing this year.

 2022 MASTERS: Tournament Model |Field | Betting Odds | Cheat Sheet